rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Process templates in background`
 	A new part must be opened in Solid Edge to update its parameters.
 This setting tells the program to not display it in the user interface.

+	Note, processing in background does not support `Fit View`.
+If you need usable thumbnail images, this option is probably not for you.

+	Also note, there is an issue when creating a part whose units do not match the default units of your Solid Edge installation.
+Processing in background appears to ignore the file's unit setting.

   - `Replace part: Suppress failed constraint`
 	When replacing a part, some constraints may fail to get resolved.
 If this occurs, this option tells the program to suppress the constraint.